C3SL/hotmapper/README.md

 ## Command Line Interface ##

-The CLI (Command Line Interface) uses the standart of the manage.py package, which means that to invoke a command you should use the following pattern:
+The CLI (Command Line Interface) uses the standard actions provided by manage.py, which means that to invoke a command it follows the following patterns:

 ```bash
 $ python manage.py [COMMAND] [POSITIONAL ARGUMENTS] [OPTIONAL ARGUMENTS]